What does โ€œInterview Was Scheduledโ€ mean?

 Consider contacting an immigration attorney if you cannot attend an appointment, do not understand the notice, or the requested action affects your eligibility.

-Applicants typically wait 30 days before the next update after this status.
+Most applicants wait approximately 30 days before the next update after this status.
+Actual times vary by service center and case type.

 Frequently asked questions